markjprice/apps-services-net8/docs/errata/errata.md

 > Thanks to [Phil Edmunds](https://github.com/Pip1987) for raising this [issue on February 8, 2024](https://github.com/markjprice/apps-services-net8/issues/5).

 In Step 6, I show the code to generate a PDF file but it includes a statement to set the license type.
 The `License` property and `enum` type are only available with package versions `2023.4.0` or later.
-If you use the `2022.12-*` or earlier versions with MIT license then you do not need to set the license.
+If you use the `2022.12-*` or earlier versions with MIT license then you cannot set the license.

 The following statement can therefore be commented out:
 ```cs
 QuestPDF.Settings.License = LicenseType.Community;
 ```

-In the next edition, I will add a note to explain this.
 I have commented out this statement in the GitHub solution since the project references the older packages with MIT license.
 If you choose to use a later version of the package, then you must uncomment the statement.

+In the next edition, I will add a note and code comments to explain this.

 # Page 644 - Comparing HTML Helpers and Tag Helpers